jzbor/marswm/marswm/README.md

 * `main_ratio` - share of space that the main windows take on the screen
 * `nmain` - how many windows the main area contains on a new workspace

-Some of these values can be changed at runtime through respective keybindings.
+Some of these values can be changed at runtime through respective key bindings.

 ### The `dynamic` Layout
 As the name suggest the dynamic layout can be used to implement a variety of different layouts.